JD Gravina

 In 2016-17, led WIU to the most single-season (26) wins in program history, first Summit League Regular Season Championship in 11 seasons, and first Summit League Tournament Championship in 22 seasons

-In 2015-16, led WIU to the first post-season (WBI) win in program history
+In 2015-16, led WIU to the first post-season win (WBI) in program history

-Has guided WIU to the eight highest scoring seasons in program history, including a scoring offense that ranked in the top-25 nationally in 2018-19, 2017-18, 2016-17, 2015-16, and 2013-14
+Has guided WIU to the 10 highest scoring seasons in program history, including a scoring offense that finished nationally ranked 25th in 2018-19, 11th in 2017-18, 12th in 2016-17, 17th in 2015-16, and 17th in 2013-14

-WIU ranked t-5th nationally in 2021-22, 18th in 2020-21, 4th in 2019-20, 1st in 2018-19, and 2nd in 2017-18 in the WBCA Academic Top 25 Team Honor Roll
+WIU ranked 14th nationally in 2022-23, t-5th in 2021-22, 18th in 2020-21, 4th in 2019-20, 1st in 2018-19, and 2nd in 2017-18 in the WBCA Academic Top 25 Team Honor Roll

-From 2007 to 2011, led Quincy to a 93-28 (.769) overall record, two GLVC Regular Season Championships, and three NCAA Tournament berths
+From 2007 to 2011, led Quincy to a 93-28 (.769) overall record, four consecutive 20+ win seasons, two GLVC Regular Season Championships, and three NCAA Tournament berths

 Head Coach Record